mimno/TwelveMedievalGhostStories/english.md

 horse standing on its hind feet and holding up its fore feet.
 In alarm he forbade the horse in the name of Jesus Christ to do him any harm.
-Upon this it went with him in the shape of a horse, and in a little while appeared to him in the likeness of a revolving hay- cock 1 with a light in the middle; to which the man said, “God for- bid that you bring evil upon me.”
+Upon this it went with him in the shape of a horse, and in a little while appeared to him in the likeness of a revolving haycock 1 with a light in the middle; to which the man said, “God forbid that you bring evil upon me.”
 At these words it appeared in the shape of a man and the traveller conjured him.
 Then the spirit told him his name and the reason (of his walking) and the remedy, and he added, “Permit me to carry your beans and to help